-Something tragic happened for us to be able to take this opportunity.
-November 2018 will be 5 years since we were faced with the dreadful news that Stephanie, my wife, had a tumor in the 4th ventricle of her brain and needed emergency brain surgery 4 days later.
+Just a couple of motorcyclists from Arkansas trying to enjoy this thing we call a ride: Something tragic happened for us to be able to take this opportunity, you see in November 2013 we were faced with the dreadful news that Stephanie, my wife, had a tumor in the 4th ventricle of her brain and needed emergency brain surgery.
 We had only a weekend to spend time with our loved ones, swallow the 50/50 chance of life or death, plan accordingly, prepare for 5-7 months of unemployment, fight insurance companies, explain the situation to our children, and somehow keep our own minds positive and not crumble from the stress and fear.
 These trials taught us to live on so much less than the average U.S. household, travel light, and reside in our 640 square foot tiny house.
 We consider this scare a blessing in disguise and are so thankful that it happened.

 This is also where motorcycles have always played a part in my life—two wheels help me cope with reality, and calms the psychobabble that goes on in my head.
 I have always had some sort of motorcycle.
 Well, let’s be truthful, I have had some sort of rat bike that was hard tailed, pieced together by old hand me down parts and fabricated from what I had laying around.
 Still today, we have our old rat bike.
 She has grown to be a machine loved by so many, and is now lovingly called “Maxwell House”.